Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/CONTRIBUTING.md

 ## Overview

-This document will outline guidelines for contributing to the docket-dashboard [codebase](https://github.com/Philadelphia-Lawyers-for-Social-Equity/docket_dashboard).
+This document will outline guidelines for contributing to the PA Expunger [codebase](https://github.com/Philadelphia-Lawyers-for-Social-Equity/PA_Expunger).

 ## A note about sensitivity